RyanJDevoil/SoundInvaders/README.md

 To utilise these spatializers, you will need to enable the respective scripts on the player and enemy objects, as well as the cube in the main scene that acts as a reverb zone.
 You will also need to select the correct spatializer plugin and ambisonic decoder plugin within Edit > Project Settings > Audio

 For Resonance audio, the output of the enemy audio source should be set to Resonance Audio Mixer > Master

+If compiling for Linux, the movement script on the player object should be turned off, and the one specified for Linux enabled.